Photos are available in the DATE 2024 Gallery.

 • Luciano Lavagno, Politecnico di Torino, IT

-• Souradip Sarkar, Cadence Design Systems, DE
+• Souradip Sarkar, Synopsys, DE

-• Linghao Song, UCLA, US
+• Linghao Song, Yale University, US

 • Wei Zhang, Hong Kong University of Science and Technology, HK